ratify-project/ratify/docs/oras-auth-provider.md

 ORAS handles all referrer operations using registry as the referrer store.
 It uses authentication credentials to authenticate to a registry and access referrer artifacts.
 Ratify contains many Authentication Providers to support different authentication scenarios.
 The user specifies which authentication provider to use in the configuration.

-The `auth-provider` section of configuration file specifies the authentication provider.
+The `authProvider` section of configuration file specifies the authentication provider.
 The `name` field is REQUIRED for Ratify to bind to the correct provider implementation.

 ## Example config.json
 ```
 {
-    "stores": {
+    "store": {
         "version": "1.0.0",
         "plugins": [
             {
                 "name": "oras",
                 "localCachePath": "./local_oras_cache",
-                "auth-provider": {
+                "authProvider": {
                     "name": "<auth provider name>",
                     <other provider specific fields>
                 }
             }
         ]
     },
+    "policy": {
+        "version": "1.0.0",
+        "plugin": {
+            "name": "configPolicy",
+            "artifactVerificationPolicies": {
+                "application/vnd.cncf.notary.v2.signature": "any"
+            }
+        }
+    },
-    "verifiers": {
+    "verifier": {
         "version": "1.0.0",
         "plugins": [
             {